Diminished Ovarian Reserve

 - Genetic abnormalities (Fragile X premutation or X chromosome abnormality).

 - Cancer treatments with radiation and certain chemotherapy agents.

 - Surgical removal of part or all of an ovary.

-Brenda found TRM and put her faith in Dr. Murray.
+Brenda wouldn’t let diminished ovarian reserve stand in her way, so she found TRM and put her faith in Dr. Murray.

 Every woman is born with all the eggs that she will ever have: approximately 2 million.
 Every day, including through childhood, women lose eggs.
 Eggs are lost even if a woman is on birth control, is pregnant, or has infrequent menstrual cycles.